Welcome from the Program Director

-As far as an average daily schedule, our residents begin rounding by 6 a.m.
-There are transition of care meetings with residents and attendings at both hospitals to review the previous call’s cases and experiences, and discuss care for patients continuing on the orthopedic service.
-Every resident accounts for his or her own patients throughout the work day so that our junior residents are also able to gain valuable clinical and operative experience rather than running errands and managing the floor.
-Our residents are assigned to a rotation service and once the clinic and surgical activities are completed for that specialty service, their day is done.
-Our residents work hard and have a large degree of autonomy, and we have an outstanding quality of life that is conducive to studying, personal, and/or family life.
+With an average daily schedule, you begin rounding by 6 a.m.
+There are transition of care meetings with fellow residents and attendings at both hospitals to review the previous call’s cases and experiences, and discuss care for patients continuing on the orthopedic service.
+You account for your own patients throughout the workday.
+Our junior residents gain valuable clinical and operative experience rather than running errands and managing the floor.
+You are assigned to a rotation service and once the clinic and surgical activities are completed for that specialty service, your day is done.
+You will work hard, have a large degree of autonomy, and have an outstanding quality of life that is conducive to studying, personal and/or family life, and wellness.